Coronavirus: Is Germany's €10 billion enough for second lockdown? | DW | 03.11.2020

 Hentze noted that the center-left Social Democrats, one half of Germany's grand coalition, "seems to be in favor of higher taxes for wealthy people and companies."
 Merkel's center-right CDU/CSU alliance, on the other hand, "sees a chance to promote economic growth by tax incentives."

-Already VAT (sales tax) has been cut to 16% from 19% but is of little help to traditional retailers if consumers feel safer by shopping online.
+Already VAT (sales tax) has been cut to 16% from 19%, which is of little help to traditional retailers if consumers feel safer by shopping online.

 Germany has entered a new partial lockdown that raises important questions about people's basic rights.
 So could courts potentially overturn the lockdown and open all restaurants again?